 (2) Coated type

-Sometimes, tackifiers, such as polyisobutylene, need to be added to improve the viscosity of the oil film.
+In some cases, tackifiers like polyisobutylene need to be added to enhance the viscosity of the oil film.

-It can be used for long-term indoor storage with good rust prevention effect if matched with the external packaging.
+When matched with external packaging, it can be used for long-term indoor storage and provides a good rust prevention effect.

 The national standard for sealing antirust oil is GB4879-85 B3.